OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

                 ├─7243 ruby /usr/lib/one/mads/one_im_exec.rb -r 3 -t 15 -w 90 lxc
                 └─7256 ruby /usr/lib/one/mads/one_im_exec.rb -r 3 -t 15 -w 90 qemu

 Next we’ll verify that the cloud resources are up.
-First, become the ``oneadmin`` by running:
+First, become the ``oneadmin`` user by running:

 .. code::